 A principal in England not long ago recently wrote a letter to mums and dads at her school requesting they put something bloody proper over those knickers, aye!
 (I’m paraphrasing in a horrible British accent.
 “Shine ya shoes, guvna?”)

-I will be the first to admit that if I got that letter, I might start be one of those parents wearing pajamas to school drop off.
+I will be the first to admit that if I got that letter, I might start being one of those parents wearing pajamas to school drop-off.
 Because I fight authority, authority always wins.

 However, I understand her frustration.
 It is neither very difficult nor very time-consuming to put on a pair of jeans.
 If jeans aren’t comfy cozy enough, there are a lot of other options.
 Yoga or track pants, perhaps.
 Even sweats look like you’re wearing something that (maybe) you didn’t sleep in though you may notice more people asking if you’re “doing OK” or looking at you like you might not be.